Making stable travel trailers – here’s how and why to do it

 Australian trailer makers initially recommended a nose mass of about 10% of the laden weight.
 Ongoing emission legislation, however, causes vehicle makers to reduce their products’ weight.
 As a result, trailer makers reduce their nose mass recommendations.
 Or, and increasingly, do not advise it.
 While that 10% is still really required, that often now exceeds current tow vehicles’ ability to support it.

-The average maker-recommended tow ball mass of typical 2020 Australian-built caravans is now 5%-7%.
+The average maker-recommended tow ball mass of typical 2020 Australian-built travel trailers is now 5%-7%.
 One is a mere 4.0%.
 Only a few remain at 9% to 10%.
 Some makers suggest towing with the water tanks empty.
 That seemingly negates having them.

-European caravans are about 40% lighter (per metre) than most local products.
+European travel trailers are about 40% lighter (per metre) than most local products.
 There, 7% has long been seen adequate (and still is).

-Legal reasons preclude suggesting anything other than: ‘follow what the caravan maker recommends’ re tow ball weight.
+Legal reasons preclude suggesting anything other than: ‘follow what the travel trailer maker recommends’ re tow ball weight.
 RV Books does not, however, endorse such recommendations.

 Hitch overhang

-When making stable caravans, the tow hitch too should have the minimum possible overhang.
+When making stable travel trailers, the tow hitch too should have the minimum possible overhang.
 Reducing that alone assists stability.

-Making stable caravans - weight distributing hitch too long
+Making stable travel trailers - Weight distributing hitch too long

 Excess hitch-shank length like this should be avoided.
 Some hitches have adjustable shanks.
 If yours is like this, fit one that is shorter.
 Or have an engineer drill a new hole.